Scaratech/GenericProxySW/README.md

 # GenericProxySW
-Standardized interception proxy SW (Made for fun to not use for real use cases lol)
+Standardized interception proxy SW (Made for fun do not use for real projects lol)

 ## Building
 ```sh